City3D: Large-Scale Building Reconstruction from Airborne LiDAR Point Clouds: Results and Evaluation

 \subsection{Comparisons}

-We have compared our method with two successful open-source methods, i.e., 2.5D Dual Contouring (dedicated for urban buildings)~\citep{zhou20102} and PolyFit (for general piecewise-planar objects)~\citep{nan2017polyfit}, on a city block containing 160 buildings from the AHN3 dataset~\cite{AHN3_2018}.
-The input point cloud is sparse and contains only 80 447 points (i.e., on average 503 points per building), and the walls are severely occluded.
-Fig.~\ref{fig:comparison} shows the visual comparison of one of the buildings.
-PolyFit assumes a complete set of input planar primitives, which is not the case for airborne point clouds because the vertical walls are often missing.
+We have compared our method with two successful open-source methods, i.e., 2.5D Dual Contouring (dedicated for urban buildings)~\citep{zhou20102} and PolyFit (for general piecewise-planar objects)~\citep{nan2017polyfit}, on the AHN3 ~\cite{AHN3_2018}, DALES~\cite{varney2020dales}, and Vaihingen~\cite{rottensteiner2012isprs} datasets. { The city block from the AHN3 dataset~\cite{AHN3_2018} is sparse and contains only 80,447 points for 160~buildings (i.e., on average 503 points per building).
+The city region from DALES is denser and contains 214,601 points for 41 buildings (i.e., on average 5234 points per building).
+The city area from the Vaihingen dataset contains 69,254 points for 57 buildings (i.e., on average 1215~points per building).
+The walls of all the point clouds are severely occluded.} Figure~\ref{fig:comparison} shows the visual comparison of one of the buildings.
+PolyFit assumes a complete set of input planar primitives, which is not the case for airborne LiDAR point clouds because the vertical walls are often missing.
 For PolyFit to be effective, we added our inferred vertical planes to its initial set of planar primitives.
 From the result, we can observe that both PolyFit and our method can generate compact building models, and the number of faces in the result is an order of magnitude less than that of the 2.5D Dual Contouring method.
 It is worth noting that even with the additional planes, PolyFit still failed to reconstruct some walls and performed poorly in recovering geometric details.
 In contrast, our method produces the most plausible 3D models.
-By inferring missing vertical planes, our method can recover inner walls, which further split the roof planes and bring in more geometric details into the final reconstruction.
-Tab.~\ref{tab:statistical_comparison} reports the statistics of the comparison, from which we can see that the reconstructed building models from our method have the highest accuracy.
-In terms of run time, our method is slower than the other two but it is still acceptable in practical applications (on average 2.4 $sec$ per building).
+By inferring missing vertical planes, our method can recover inner walls, which further split the roof planes and bring in more geometric details into the final reconstruction. {Table~\ref{tab:statistical_comparison} reports the statistics of the comparison, from which we can see that the reconstructed building models from our method have the highest accuracy.
+In terms of running time, our method is slower than the other two, but it is still acceptable in practical applications (on average 4.9 s per building).}

+We also performed an extensive quantitative comparison with the 3D building models from the BAG3D~\citep{BAG3D}, which is a public 3D city platform that provides 3D models of urban buildings at the LoD2 level.
+For this comparison, we picked four different regions consisting of 1113 buildings in total from the BAG3D.
+In Figure~\ref{fig:comparison_3DBAG}, we demonstrate a visual comparison, from which we can see that our models demonstrate more regularity.
+The quantitive result is reported in Table~\ref{tab:statistical_comparison_BAG3D}, from which we can see that our results have \mbox{higher accuracy}.